valerio-oliveira/dataops-trail/README.md

 The .env file currently present in the application folder exists just to build the application's Docker image.

-After provisioning the infrastructure on the Cloud, among other files Terraform will create two .env files (site1.env amd site2.env), which will later be copied to the service
+After provisioning the infrastructure on the Cloud, among other files Terraform will create two .env files (site1.env and site2.env), which will later be copied to the service host.

+Ansible will then replace the .env file into the application container by the site1.env file content.

 ## Dockerizing